Bayesian Optimization for Iterative Learning: Acknowledgements

-Our intuition is to select a point with high function value (exploitation), high uncertainty (exploration) and low cost (cheap).
+Our goal is to select a point with high function value (exploitation), high uncertainty (exploration) and low cost (cheap).
 At each iteration $n$, we query the input parameter $\bx_{n}$ and the number of iteration $t_{n}$ \cite{Snoek_2012Practical,wu2019practical}: